Best Fonts for Email: Usage Tips and Tricks

 This font, designed back in 1982, is packaged with all versions of Microsoft, starting from Windows 3 and Apple Mac OS X. Displayed by all email clients.
 Due to terminal diagonal cuts, it looks less mechanical compared to other sans serifs.

-It was designed to be readable on low-resolution screens, its main feature is tall and wide low-case characters.
+It was designed to be readable on low-resolution screens.
+Its main feature is tall and wide low-case characters.

 Courier was designed in 1955 and adjusted to be a monospaced font.
 Courier New has heavier dots and commas than the original Courier.
 Courier is the standard modern font used for screenwriting in the film industry.